monusurana/reinforcement-learning-collaboration-competition/Report.md

 ## Implementation Details

-Implemented and trained MADDPG algorithm for solving Reacher environment.
-Here's the gif of trained agent
+Implemented and trained MADDPG algorithm for solving Tennis environment.
+Here's the gif of the trained agent

 ![MADDPG Trained Agent](resources/trained_agent.gif)

-### DDPG
+### MADDPG

-The implementation of dqn is in ```agents/maddpg.py``` and the trained model fro both the agents can be found at
+The implementation of dqn is in ```agents/maddpg.py``` and the trained model for both the agents can be found at
 * ```models/checkpoint_actor_0_final.pth```
 * ```models/checkpoint_actor_1_final.pth```
 * ```models/checkpoint_critic_0_final.pth```